MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 ## Analyze app usage

 You can track your app usage in the [Teams app usage report](/office/dev/store/teams-apps-usage) in Partner Center.
-Metrics include  Daily, Weekly and Monthly  active users, retention and intensity metrics to track user churn and frequency of usage.
+Metrics include Monthly, Daily, and Weekly active users, and retention and intensity chart to track user churn and frequency of usage.

-Allow up to a week for usage data to show up for newly published apps.
+> [!NOTE]
+> Data for newly published apps takes about a week to appear in the report.

 ## Publish updates to your app